FLAMENCO Y SOL

 Raphael Brunn, Flamenco Guitarist, and Composer was born to a well-known family of dancers and trapeze artists.
 At fourteen, Raphael moved to Europe to join his father, a world-renowned juggler, and acrobat who had been using live Flamenco music in his performances.
 From a young age, Raphael was exposed to some of Spain’s finest Flamenco artists including El Manzanita, El Recortao, Pepe Marquez and many more.
 His public debut playing Flamenco guitar was in the opening festivities of the 1992 Olympics in Barcelona, Spain.
 Since then, Raphael has performed with many of the great artists in Spain who initially inspired his dedication to the Flamenco tradition.
 He worked with El Farruquito and El Torombo in the Flamenco production of Incognito, in Frankfurt, Germany.
 Now based in New York, Raphael performs with various Flamenco artists from the US and Spain.

 Paloma Ríos began learning Flamenco at an early age and at fifteen, was already performing professionally and teaching dance lessons.
 In 2005, she was awarded the title of “Spirit of Fiesta” as Santa Barbara’s cultural ambassador and thereafter lived in Spain; studying full time in Jerez de la Frontera, Sevilla, and Madrid with the Gypsy Dynasty known as the “Farrucos”.
 There she also studied with countless flamenco greats including Manuela Carrasco, Antonio El Pipa, and Juana Amaya.
-Upon her return, she founded the Paloma Ríos School of Flamenco where she until 2013.
+Upon her return, she founded the Paloma Ríos School of Flamenco where she taught and performed until 2013.
 She now teaches and performs independently.

 Ryan Rockmore is a flamenco dancer and researcher in New York.
 He has studied with Carmen Ledesma, Merche Esmeralda, La Choni, Victorio Korjhan, La Meira, Rafaela Carrasco, and Marco Flores.
 He has performed in venues in the USA, Spain, and England.
 He conducted research in Spain as a Fulbright grantee and completed a Master’s in Dance Anthropology, from Roehampton University.
 More recently he is artist-in-residence with Flamenco Vivo Carlota Santana.